 Following the above detailed investigation on the history of ideas, I provided a brief overview of the established models of constitutional courts.
 In the American model of constitutional justice, the judge omits to apply unconstitutional law in the individual matter to be decided.
-The judge protects the constitution, in the context of which, the separation of powers, on the one hand, defines the subject matter of federal legislation within the federal system (horizontal separation of powers), on the other hand, it is achieved in a vertical form (the internal brake of the two chambers of the legislature, the veto of the executive, the right of the courts to declare the disapplication of the law).
+The judge protects the constitution, in the context of which the separation of powers, on the one hand, defines the subject matter of federal legislation within the federal system interpreted by the Supreme Court (horizontal separation of powers), and, on the other hand, is achieved also in a vertical form (the internal brake of the two chambers of the legislature, the veto of the executive, and the right of the courts to declare the disapplication of the law).

 In the European model, the predominance of the parliament initially prevented the spread of constitutional justice.
 As a result of Hans Kelsen's theory, the Austrian Constitutional Court became operational in 1920.
 The primary purpose of Hans Kelsen's work entitled The Pure Theory of Law (Reine Rechtslehre) was to provide a general description of legal systems.
-The essence of Kelsen's legal theory is a hierarchical system of legal standards that is free of contradictions and gaps.
-The Austrian constitutional justice was created as an activity of a special court aimed directly at reviewing parliamentary legislation and annulling laws (as well as resolving disputes over jurisdiction).
-The essence of Kelsen's constitutional court is that it is embodied in a constitutional court separate from the ordinary court system.
+The essence of Kelsen's legal theory is a hierarchical system of legal norms that is free of contradictions and gaps.
+The Austrian constitutional justice was created as an activity of a special court aimed directly at reviewing parliamentary legislation and annulling laws (as well as resolving disputes over competence).
+The essence of Kelsen's constitutional justice is that it is embodied in a constitutional court that is separate from the ordinary court system.
 The European model of the constitutional court comprises a broader range of constitutional protection than the American constitutional court.
 As a separate institution, the constitutional court has the power to rule on the constitutionality of all types of cases.

-In the states adopting the Kelsen model, it is considered that constitutional justice is outside the three branches of power, which should respect the jurisdiction of the different bodies.
-Majority power makes constitutional justice necessary in continental parliamentary systems.
+In the states adopting the Kelsen model, the constitutional justice is considered to fall outside the three branches of power which should respect the competences of the different bodies.
+In the continental parliamentary systems, it is the majority power that makes constitutional justice necessary.
 Kelsen argued for the uniformity of the cascading system of sources of law, and thus of the legal system, according to which all legislation must be consistent with the constitution, which is ensured by a separate body: the constitutional court.